bvdlingen/sensortweets/README.md

 # sensortweets

 Yet another twitterbot ...
-This simple bot is doing two things:
+This simple bot is doing a few things:

-1.Fetching a daily png image from graphana
-(public graphana instance without image rendering)
+1. Fetching a daily png image from graphana (a public graphana instance without image rendering functionality)

 2. posting it to twitter